A wild setting

 la Roche des ArnaudsStarry night

-Every summer, Starry Night sets the Buëch sky ablaze.
-Organized by the Association française d’astronomie, this August evening invites you to observe the Perseid shower under one of the purest skies in the Hautes-Alpes.
+Every summer, the Nuit des étoiles lights up the sky over the Buëch.
+Organized by the French Astronomy Association, this August event invites visitors to observe the Perseid meteor shower under one of the clearest skies in the Hautes-Alpes.

 Buëch